nawar-hisso/unxd-assignment/README.md

 Hello there! 👋

-I am excited to share with you the completion of the UNXD Event React App assignment.
+I am excited to share with you the completion of the UNXD Event React App assignment. <br />
-The app is built to connect users' Metamask wallets, enabling them to participate in UNXD events.
+The app is built to connect users' Metamask wallets, enabling them to participate in UNXD events. <br />
 Users are also able to access an exclusive event form if they hold specific NFTs in their wallets.

 ![UNXD Event React App Screenshot](./public/logo_dark.png)